Birational superrigidity and K-stability of Fano complete intersections of index one (with an appendix written jointly with Charlie Stibitz): Introduction

 As will be clear from the proof, the number $\frac{n^n}{n!}$ can be replaced by the minimum number of lattice points in the simplex $Q_{\mathbf{a}}=\{\mathbf{x}\in\bR^n_{\ge0}\,|\,\mathbf{a}\cdot\mathbf{x} < 1\}$ among all possible choices of $\mathbf{a}\in\bR^n_+$ such that $(1,1,\cdots,1)\in\overline{Q_{\mathbf{a}}}$.
-More generally, if $X$ is singular, we may replace it by the minimal non-klt colengths (see \S \ref{sec:lct estimate}) of the singularities.
+More generally, if $X$ is singular, we may replace it by the minimal non-klt colengths (see Section \ref{sec:lct estimate}) of the singularities.
 These observations will be important in the appendix where we study complete intersections of higher index and in the forthcoming work \cite{LZ-singular-cpi} when we consider singular complete intersections.

-Apart from its obvious connection to Theorem \ref{thm:superrigidity implies K-stability}, Corollary \ref{cor:lct>1/2} is also a key step in the proof of Theorem \ref{thm:superrigidity} (which is quite different from the previous work on birational superrigidity).
-The idea is that given a movable boundary $M\sim_\bQ -K_X$ on a complete intersection $X$ of index $1$, one can usually show that $(X,2M)$ is log canonical outside a set of small dimension, so after cutting down by hyperplanes, we can always reduce to the setting of Theorem \ref{thm:lct-estimate} and it suffices to show that $\lct(X;2M)\ge \frac{1}{2}$, where Corollary \ref{cor:lct>1/2} plays an important role.
+Apart from its obvious connection to Theorem \ref{thm:superrigidity implies K-stability}, Corollary \ref{cor:lct>1/2} is also a key step in the proof of Theorem \ref{thm:superrigidity}.
+The idea is that, given a movable boundary $M\sim_\bQ -K_X$ on a complete intersection $X$ of index $1$, one can usually show that $(X,2M)$ is log canonical outside a set of small dimension (as in \cite{dF-hypersurface}), so after cutting down by hyperplanes, we can always reduce to the setting of Theorem \ref{thm:lct-estimate} and it suffices to show that $\lct(X;2M)\ge \frac{1}{2}$.
+In the hypersurface case \cite{dFEM-bounds-on-lct,dF-hypersurface}, this is done by projecting $X$ to $\bP^n$ and then applying \cite{dFEM-bounds-on-lct,dFEM-mult-and-lct}.
+Such strategy does not seem to carry over to complete intersections since the projection is in general a hypersurface of large degree (compared to the dimension) and the bound on log canonical threshold given by the argument of \cite{dFEM-bounds-on-lct,dF-hypersurface} is not sufficient.
+To get around this issue, we estimate the log canonical threshold using local information of the multiplier ideal (which is also used in the argument of \cite{dF-hypersurface}) in a way that does not require taking projections, and Corollary \ref{cor:lct>1/2} plays an important role here.